Fellowships and Assistantships

 - Rehabilitation Engineering and Sciences

 Students with outstanding academic records may qualify for financial support, either as graduate assistants or as Calhoun Fellows.
-To be considered for a fellowship, students must submit GRE scores, along with all of their application materials.
 Applicants are encouraged to apply online or download an application.